antonioscript/AWS.VPC/README.md

 ---

 ### 2. Subnets
-> Subnets are usually referring to availability zones/data centers
+> Subnets are usually referring to availability zones.
+In northern virginia has 6 availability zones, so it has 6 subnets by default

 </br>